 Note 3: No credit towards electives in MAE will be given if the student is not registered for 650:496/7.

 Co-Op Experience is a Pass/Fail course.

 Procedure to request Co-Op Credits:

-Please go to mae.rutgers.edu Then go Resources tab -> Undergraduate Forms and complete the online Co-Op form.
+Please go to mae.rutgers.edu Then go to the Academics tab -> Forms -> MAE Forms and complete the online Co-op Application Form.